yougotthisconf/yougotthis.io/src/pages/api/api.md

 ]
 ```

-All fields except `speaker.twitter` will always be returned.
+All fields except `speaker.twitter` and `talk.original_title` will always be returned.

 ## [/talks/:slug.json](/talks/lending-privilege.json)